solo-io/gloo/docs/content/guides/security/auth/extauth/plugin_auth/_index.md

 func main() {}

-// This is the exported variable that Gloo will look for.
+// This is the exported variable that Gloo Edge will look for.
 It implements the ExtAuthPlugin interface. var Plugin impl.RequiredHeaderPlugin
 {{< /highlight >}}